OWASP/www-chapter-oslo/index.md

 ## Welcome

-Welcome to OWASP Oslo chapter - formerly known as the OWASP Norway chapter.
+Welcome to the OWASP Oslo chapter (formerly known as the OWASP Norway chapter).
 Please join our [Meetup group](https://www.meetup.com/OWASP-Norway/) to receive information about upcoming events.

 ## Next event